Hours & Admission

 Tickets for add-on opportunities may be purchased onsite at our Visitor Services Desk or online when buying your General Admission tickets.

-Get Even Closer to Owls, Falcons, and Sloths (oh my)!
+Get Even Closer to Penguins, Owls, and Sloths (Oh My)!

-Meet a forest friend up close during a National Aviary Animal Encounter!
-Look into an owl’s large, captivating eyes, hold a falcon on your gloved-hand, or feel the soft fur and feed nutritious treats to a Linnaeus’s Two-toed Sloth.
+Meet feathered and furry friends from around the world during a National Aviary Animal Encounter!
+Look into an owl’s large, captivating eyes, feel an African Penguin’s waterproof feathers, or hand-feed a nutritious treat to a Linnaeus’s Two-toed Sloth.
 PLUS, learn about how your Animal Encounter helps support the National Aviary’s work to save birds and protect their habitats.

 Members receive a discount!